Editor’s Note: This is a guest post from Scott Kustes.

-A Man Is Healthy And Strong
+A Man Is Healthy and Strong

 It’s been proven time after time: cooking at home is vastly healthier than eating out, especially if “eating out” means grabbing fast food.
 At home, you can control the ingredients used and the cooking methods.
 There are no hidden ingredients in your kitchen.
 You’ll be leaner, more muscular, and healthier.
-And there’s nothing manly about a guy that’s weak and sickly.
+And there’s nothing manly about a guy who’s weak and sickly.

 A Man Provides For Himself And Others

 Remember that bit about independence above?
-Well, along with being able to provide for himself, a man that can cook can provide for the most important people in his life – his family and friends.
+Well, along with being able to provide for himself, a man who can cook can provide for the most important people in his life: his family and friends.
 Providing food for others has long been a manly trait, from our hunter-gatherer days of bringing home the mastodon, through modern times when most of the renowned chefs in the world are males.
 The ability to put together a complete meal when your wife is sick or tired (or sick and tired, probably of your crap) is very manly.

 A Man Spends Time With His Family

 Want to be involved in your kids’ lives?
 Spend time with them.
 Want to find out about the new boy your daughter has been hanging out with or what your son is doing after school?
 Spend some time with them.